 In 2012 the Science Alliance funded eight new and four second-year JDRD projects.

-The following individuals received first-year JDRD funding
+The following individuals received first-year JDRD funding in 2012.

 Incorporating microbial dynamics that alter soil C fluxes into terrestrial C cycle models (Incorporating molecular-scale mechanisms stabilizing soil organic C into terrestrial C cycle models, Melanie Mayes, ORNL Environmental Sciences Division)